 For hidden fasteners in high wind environments, a fixed clip system will provide a more rigid connection to the substrate.
 However, this type of clip is also more restrictive in allowing your roof to move in extreme temperatures and other weather phenomena.

 Exposed fasteners over a solid substrate offer a more substantial solution against wind.
-However, these also require periodic checking to ensure proper seal.
+However, these also require periodic checking and maintenance to ensure proper seal.

 At Bridger Steel, we have a roofing panel that comes as close as we can reasonably get to achieving this feat.
-The 7/8" Structural Corrugated roofing panel is rated at speeds up to 260mph.
+The 7/8" Structural Corrugated roofing panel is rated at speeds up to 260 mph.
 Its 22 gauge steel is among the toughest available on the market.
 It can stand up to incredible strains, and still come out shining.
-Even this panel, as tough as it is, is not hurricane PROOF.
+Even this panel, as tough as it is, is not completely hurricane proof.